alex-t-reed/MeMoS-Study/readme.md

 You must download [PsychoPy](https://www.psychopy.org/download.html) and use version 2021.2.3.
 Code blocks can be altered using Python or JavaScript.

 Each `.psyexp` experiment file in each folder contains a code block that allows you to switch between actual and testing mode.
 In testing mode, you can debug the experiment without viewing all the stimuli.
+The actual mode would be what you would want participants to actually see.
 See the image below (each task has this code block):

 <img src="https://github.com/alex-t-reed/MeMoS-Study/blob/main/Code_Routine.png" width="300" alt="Image of Code Routine">